HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/upgrade_install_fixpack_kubernetes.md

     When the upgrade is finished, pull new copies of StCommunityConfig.xml and UserInfoConfig.xml files.
 Modify the files to include your custom settings.
 Create the extra-community-config secret again with your changes.

-7. If you have enabled telephony, copy the secrets from your old helm charts to the new ones.
+7. If you have enabled telephony, copy the secrets from the old helm charts to the new ones.

     1. Copy the existing setting `application-registry.json` from /helm/templates/auth-config-secrets.yaml into your new /helm/templates/auth-config-secrets.yaml file.